codatio/codat-docs/docs/core-concepts/companies.md

 ## If you have multiple use cases...

 You can assign a company to one or more groups.
 A group can be used to manage who can access data from that group's set of companies and identify the use case or product a company is using.
+Learn how to do that [here](/using-the-api/managing-companies#assign-companies-to-a-group).

 ---